hmrc/alcohol-duty-contact-preferences/README.md

 the development of the ECP microservice.

 The endpoint route is:
-> `POST /event-hub/bounce`
+> `POST /alcohol-duty-contact-preferences/test-only/event-hub/bounce`

-For it to work you need this service running with test only routes enabled:
+For it to work you need this service running with test only routes enabled and all the event hub running service manager with the correct config.
-> `sbt "run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes"`

-and all the event hub running service manager with the correct config.
-This can be added alongside all ADR microservices
+This can be added alongside all ADR microservices via:
-via:
 > `sm2 --start ALCOHOL_DUTY_ALL`

 or independently with: